Learning for life staff

 Awards Website Manager

 John Caton graduated from Reading University with a BSc Hons in Physical Chemistry and then joined the Research Department of ICI Plastics Division.
-After four years he moved to the engineering sector of the industry with Bone Bros Ltd of Wembley.
+After four years, he moved to the engineering sector of the industry with Bone Bros Ltd of Wembley.
 Directorships with Melville Plastics Engineering, Kirkcaldy and Clayton Goodfellow, Blackburn followed.
 Moving to education, he took a PGCE at Reading and subsequently taught physics and mathematics in a Blackburn comprehensive.
-After several years teaching, John returned to the plastics industry, joining Edinburgh Plastics Ltd, Cowdenbeath as a director and ultimately, Managing Director.
+After several years teaching, John returned to the plastics industry, joining Edinburgh Plastics Ltd, Cowdenbeath, as a director and, ultimately, Managing Director.
 After early retirement, John gained Accreditation with the Society of Indexers.
-He joined the Scientific and Medical Network where he became the Network's webmaster, and subsequently took on design and maintenance of other websites.
+He joined the Scientific and Medical Network where he became the Network’s webmaster and, subsequently took on design and maintenance of other websites.
 He designed and developed the Learning for Life website and took part in the project launch in 2005.
 John also doubles as Regional Organiser for Central Scotland.

 David Carr